SPECIAL GUEST AUTHOR: Michael Reilly

-That pause finally occurred once I became deeply immersed in the culture of food through my work with Foodwaze.
+That pause finally occurred once I became deeply immersed in the culture of food through my professional work.
 The answer to “what gives?” became crystal clear to me.
 All that corn growing out in all those fields across America is not winding up on my plate - or anyone’s plate - as corn on the cob, or even frozen or canned corn.
 What’s growing in those fields is appropriately enough called field corn, as distinguished from sweet corn.
 Field corn is the poster child for so much of what’s broken in our modern American food system.
 It’s partner in crime is the confined animal industry that produces most of the meat consumed in the this county.
 The two are closely connected.

 Indeed, nearly ninety-nine percent of the corn grown in the United States is field corn.
 The remaining sliver is sweet corn.
 For the purpose of this post, unless otherwise noted, you can assume that from here on out any reference to “corn” is field corn.
 The majority of corn is used to feed livestock in confinement.
 Since the animals in confinement are not free to consume their natural diets, they must eat something.
 Corn and soybeans have become the cheapest and most effective solution to this problem.
 Unfortunately, solving this problem has led to catastrophe, which is what the confined animal industry is when considering its impact on the environment, animal welfare, and human health.
 Feeding animals all this corn creates unhealthy meat partly due to the imbalance in inflammatory Omega-6 fatty acids.
 And because it allows meat to be produced so cheaply, it has led to the explosion in the amount of meat Americans consume.
 So not only are we eating unhealthy meat, often laced with antibiotics and hormones, we are eating more of it.
 Thanks in part to corn.